We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Keep yourself updated

-If you are a Swedish citizen, we recommend that you register on the Swedish Ministry of Foreign Affair’s list, download its app 'UD Resklar' and check updated information at the Swedish embassy in your host country.
+If you are a Swedish citizen, we recommend that you keep yourself updated.
+Register on the Swedish Ministry of Foreign Affair’s list, download its app 'UD Resklar' and get current information from the Swedish embassy in your host country.

 Submit documents